 X. fastidiosa (Xf) survival in grapevine and in many culture conditions depends on a Type I multidrug resistance (MDR) efflux pump system, which plays a critical function in pumping out environmental toxins and host antimicrobial compounds and antibiotics that leak into the bacterial cell and would otherwise kill Xf.
 Any method that could block or disrupt specific components of this system would likely result in both control of Pierce's Disease (PD) and elimination of Xf from infected plants.
 Portions of the outermost efflux pump protein, TolC, are embedded in the protective outer membrane (OM) of the bacterium and form the exit portal of the efflux pump.
 Both the OM and TolC are exposed at the Xf cell surface, making small molecule chemical treatments that target TolC or even the OM barrier attractive chemical targets.
 Many small molecule combinatorial libraries are commercially available for screening, some including synthetic and exotic chemicals that would likely require considerable testing to meet the high bar set for food safety and agricultural use.
 Also available are the highly diverse and complementary Prestwick natural phytochemical library and the Prestwick FDA approved drug combinatorial library, together representing 1,600 different small molecules in total.
-This proposal is to adapt an existing and tested live bacterial cell count assay originally tested using mutants affecting Type I efflux in another bacterium to enable high throughput screening of the two Prestwick libraries and also fractionated extracts of Xf-resistant.
-The result could be an immediately applicable phytochemical spray to control PD or one requiring a minimum of regulatory approval for use on Vitis vinifera grapevines.
+Forty six chemicals have been identified that appear to lyse Xf cells, including one that may be synergistic with native Vitis vinifera chemicals in xylem sap.